-requires that ADM be calculated on the first 100 days of the school year, which must be reported accurately to ensure proper funding.
-Further, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn and beginning in FY2019, School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences (excused or unexcused) based on the number of instructional calendar days at their school and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
-Finally, A.R.S. § 15- 901 requires that ADM be calculated on the first 100 days of the school year, which must be reported accurately to ensure proper funding.
+According to ADE External Guideline and Procedures GE-17 and A.R.S. § 15-901, with the exception of pre-enrolled students, the enrollment dates for a student are the first day of actual attendance and the last day of actual attendance or excused absence.
+A.R.S. § 15-901 also states homebound students must have medical certification and must receive at least 4 hours of instruction per week to be considered full-time.
+Additionally, according to A.R.S. § 15-901, a preschool student must receive at least three hundred sixty minutes of instruction per week.
+Additionally, A.R.S. § 15-901 states that a student with 10 consecutive unexcused absences must be withdrawn and beginning in FY2019, School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences (excused or unexcused) based on the number of instructional calendar days at their school and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
+Finally, for common schools, a part-time student is a student enrolled for less than the total time for a full-time student as defined by A.R.S. § 15-901.
 However, the District did not always adhere to these requirements.
 Specifically, for the students that were sampled: